A Quality Management System is a requirement for medical device developers across the globe. But should you build yours with Google Drive?

 The G-Drive will struggle to deliver this level of security, access control, document ownership, editing and distribution rights - and it’ll be hard work to validate that it’s doing so.
 Without a dedicated piece of document control software built to answer these stringent demands, you’ll find it hard to satisfy future auditors that you can guard against unauthorised access, data loss and deletion.

-ISO 13485 and FDA 820 both require medical device product design and development to be delivered and controlled in stages.
+ISO 13485 and the FDA’s QMSR both require medical device product design and development to be delivered and controlled in stages.

-ISO states you should be continually reviewing deliverables against your designs in cycles of planning, implementation, review and optimisation (the classic PDCA sequence of ‘plan, do, check, act’).
+The ISO standard states you should be continually reviewing deliverables against your designs in cycles of planning, implementation, review and optimisation (the classic PDCA sequence of ‘plan, do, check, act’).

 “At suitable stages, systematic reviews of design and development shall be performed in accordance with planned and documented arrangements to: